Air Conditioner Repair Checklist

 - Turn off electricity completely at the breaker or outdoor lever.

 - Get rid of vegetation rubbish around the unit.
 Once you’ve removed larger debris within a two-foot radius, you can use a paint brush or vacuum to slowly remove dirt from the unit’s fins.
-Deformed fins can also hurt efficiency, so you can attempt to adjust them with a small knife.
+Deformed fins can also hurt efficiency.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the equipment.
 Don’t get water on the fan motor.